digital-cargo/good-practice-truck-preadvice/README.md

 **Loading**

-- to link Pieces and TransportMovement, a loading action must be created.
+- To link Pieces and TransportMovement, a loading action must be created.
 TransportMovement and LoadingAction are linked via "onTransportMeans" in the Loading and "LoadingActions" in the TransportMovement.
 - For the delivery process, it is recommended to use the loading object for the previous loading of the truck, indicating the loadingType "LOADING"; Carrier / GHA then share the unloading of the truck in a new LoadingAction.
 - For a pickup, it is recommended to also use the loadingType "LOADING" and link the pieces to be loaded, but add an embedded actionTimeType "PLANNED" and an  actionStartTime with the estimated pickup-time.
 - TBC - Leeres TransportMovement hin für QPU, volles TM zurück, Abholschein.